©1999 Linda M. Young

 "It's like chocolate milk," I explained, "but with coffee syrup in it rather than chocolate syrup."

-He asked, after digesting [no pun intended] that, "What's coffee syrup?"
+He asked, after pausing to digest [no pun intended] this information, "What's coffee syrup?"

 The shock is understandable.
 We grow up on coffee milk from the first moments as children when we sniff the heady and heavenly smell of coffee brewing.
 It's one of those safe, warm scents, like chicken soup warming or bread baking, and we plead, "Mom, can we have a sip?
 Just a sip?
 Please?"